 In addition, it can stimulate your liver to produce more bile, which may be beneficial for fat digestion (

 Chicory root can be found pre-ground and roasted, so it’s easy to prepare.
 Simply brew it like regular coffee grounds — in a filter coffee maker, French press or espresso machine.

 Use 2 tablespoons of grounds for every 6 ounces (180 ml) of water, or adjust this ratio based on your preferences.

-In addition, you should avoid chicory root if you’re pregnant or breastfeeding since research on its safety under these circumstances is lacking.
+You should avoid chicory root if you’re pregnant or breastfeeding since research on its safety under these circumstances is lacking (

 Chicory root tastes similar to coffee but is caffeine-free and very high in the beneficial fiber inulin, which may aid in digestion and support a healthy gut.